4.2 magnitude aftershock rattles Wasatch Front

 It was widely felt in the Wasatch Front Region, especially in the Salt Lake Valley.

 Utah seismologists said even though we have not felt shaking for a couple of weeks, the “aftershocks are ongoing and this is normal.”
-The seismograph station said the March 18th Magna earthquake has generated more 1,200 aftershocks.
+The seismograph station has recorded more than 1,200 aftershocks from the March 18th Magna earthquake.

+Aftershock activity is expected to continue for “at least several more weeks, but with the rate continuing to decrease with time.”

+Often times after an earthquake people may experience sleeplessness, nervousness, lack of focus, “phantom” earthquakes and/or endless questions and wondering indicating that they may be dealing with anxiety.
+Officials said it’s “completely normal.”

+“You are not alone.
+If it’s your loved one or friend, please be kind and caring.
+Please listen to them.
+Stay open.
+Be patient.
+Anxiety can’t be forced away.
+It doesn’t have a set timeline,” the Utah Division of Emergency Management shared on Twitter.

-Utah’s annual statewide earthquake drill, the Great Utah ShakeOut, is scheduled for April 16.
+Officials say one way to ease anxiety is arm yourself with knowledge and to prepare yourself in case of another earthquake.
+Utah’s annual statewide earthquake drill, the Great Utah ShakeOut, is scheduled for Thursday, April 16.
+You can learn more about actions you can take to prepare at shakeout.org or utah.gov/beready.

 LATEST POSTS: